 The bathroom has always been a functional room in the home, but thanks to the rise of home and decor influencers and insta-upgrades, having a beautiful bathroom has become one of the most sought after renovations.
 But in stark contrast, we have uncovered some alarming data about the state of bathrooms inside the UK’s social housing, which shows that for a large proportion of the UK, the right to a fit-for-purpose and functional bathroom just isn’t the case.

-The Unsuitable Bathroom Study
+The Unsuitable Bathrooms Study 2025

 While more than three million posts on Instagram are using the hashtags bathroom inspo or bathroom inspiration, there are many living up and down the country without the basic conditions we all take for granted.